jmaurelli/ai-workflow-system/dev_workflow/project-entrypoint.md

    - Testing (smoke) → `/docs/testing.md`
    Use `project-templates.md` fenced blocks.
 Keep each ≤ 1 page.
 4. Next Action (Agent): Generate Lean PRD from Charter/Architecture.
 Centralize any clarifying questions in the QA file only; PRD must not contain its own Open Questions section.
+ 5. Architecture Seeding Q&A (MVP-light):
+    - In the QA doc, complete the "Architecture Seeding Q&A" section.
+    - Seed `/docs/architecture.md` and minimal ADRs under `/docs/adr/` from the Decision Statements.
+    - Link the architecture doc in PRD Linkages.

 ## Stage order and handoffs
 1. PRD → `/prd/prd-[feature_slug].md` (gen-prd.md)